Tatmadaw: Before 1988

 These BSO are similar to "Army Groups" in Western armies, high level staff units formed to manage different theatres of military operations.
 They were responsible for the overall direction and co-ordination of the Regional Military Commands (RMC) with BSO-1 covering Northern Command (NC), North Eastern Command (NEC), North Western Command (NWC), Western Command (WC) and Eastern Command (EC).
-BSO-2 responsible for South Eastern Command (SEC), South Western Command (SWC), Western Command (WC) and Central Command (CC).
+BSO-2 is responsible for South Eastern Command (SEC), South Western Command (SWC), Western Command (WC) and Central Command (CC).

 The Army's elite mobile Light Infantry Divisions (LID) were managed separately under a staff colonel.
 Under G Staff, there were also a number of directorates which corresponded to the Army's functional corps, such as Intelligence, Signals, Training, Armour and Artillery.
 The A Staff was responsible for the Adjutant General, Directorate of Medical Services and the Provost Marshal's Office.
 The Q Staff included the Directorates of Supply and Transport, Ordnance Services, Electrical and Mechanical Engineering, and Military Engineers.

 The Navy and Air Force Offices within the Ministry were headed by the Vice Chiefs of Staff for those Services.
 Each was supported by a staff officer at full colonel level.
 All these officers were responsible for the overall management of the various naval and air bases around the country, and the broader administrative functions such as recruitment and training.

 Operational Command in the field was exercised through a framework of Regional Military Commands (RMC), the boundaries of which corresponded with the country's Seven States and Seven Divisions.
 The Regional Military Commanders, all senior army officers, usually of Brigadier General rank, were responsible for the conduct of military operations in their respective RMC areas.
 Depending on the size of RMC and its operational requirements, Regional Military Commanders have at their disposal 10 or more infantry battalions (Kha La Ya).